catalyst-cloud/catalystcloud-docs/source/tutorials/orchestration/bootstrapping-puppet.rst

 *****

-You will make use of Heat template to deploy a single instance into an existing network hosted in the Catalyst Cloud.
+You will make use of Heat template to deploy a single instance into an existing network hosted in Catalyst Cloud.
 In order to make this work, you need to retrieve the relevant network IDs and add them into the template.

 The two networks you will be connecting to are front-end and public-net.
 To